 Amidst the controversy that has ensued since, self-identifying American liberals responded by making comparisons to the Taliban, the sharīa, and Islam.
 Stephen King wrote in a tweet that now has over 48,000 likes, “The Taliban would love the Texas abortion law.”
 One columnist criticized Republicans by observing they “are less inclined to go along with the protections afforded by the U.S. Constitution than by the restrictions imposed by Islam’s Sharia law.”

 The inability to speak about politics without invoking Islam and the Muslim world is a hallmark of modern American political discourse.
 While this is rightfully critiqued when done by the Right, liberals, who are known for supporting Muslim minorities and generally acknowledge Islamophobia, also have no problem equating the sharīa to policies they deem horrific and a violation of American core values.
 In doing so, they are no different than the GOP they purport to oppose, misusing our legal systems by turning them into metaphors for unrelated issues.

 Understandably, the offended but earnest Muslim takes them to task, commenting that Islam in fact is far more progressive than the “Christian Right” – that of course Islam allows abortion.

 They’re not wrong.
-But that’s not right, either.
-There’s four broad issues I diagnose here: firstly, of the duty to correctly frame the Islamic stance on abortion, the second of policy, third the value of religious morals in a secular society, and lastly of Islamophobia.
+But they’re not right, either.
+There’s four broad issues I diagnose here: firstly, of the duty to correctly frame the Islamic stance on abortion, the second of law and policy, third the value of religious morals in a secular society, and lastly of Islamophobia.

 Islam and Abortion